WizardingTurtle/FEDAssignment2/README.md

 # FEDAssignment2

-Our project is focused on making a quiz wesbite with the purpose of entertaining users and testing their trivia knowledge.
+Our project is focused on making a quiz website with the purpose of entertaining users and testing their trivia knowledge.

 ## Design Process